P403n1x87/aoc/2023/4/PROBLEM.md

 ask about water sources.

 "I'm not sure; I just operate the gondola lift.
-That does sound like something we'd have, though - this is **None**, after all!
+That does sound like something we'd have, though - this is **Island Island**, after all!
 I bet the **gardener** would know.
 He's on a different island, though - er, the small kind surrounded by water, not the floating kind.
 We really need to come up with a better naming scheme.
 Tell you what: if you can help me with something quick, I'll let you **borrow my boat** and you can go visit the gardener.
 I got all these [scratchcards](https://en.wikipedia.org/wiki/Scratchcard) as a gift, but I can't